pypa/hatch/docs/config/environment.md

     ]
     ```

-You can ignore the exit code of commands that start with `-` (a hyphen).
+Similar to [make](https://www.gnu.org/software/make/manual/html_node/Errors.html), you can ignore the exit code of commands that start with `-` (a hyphen).
 For example, the script `error` defined by the following configuration would halt after the second command with `3` as the exit code:

 === ":octicons-file-code-16: pyproject.toml"